Saladino93/jointmap/jobs/README.md

 # Description

-Note, setup some `SCRATCH` folder through some environment variable.
+Setup some `SCRATCH` folder through some environment variable.

 You need to edit the files below to match your settings in a computer cluster or local run.